College Station, TX 77840

 Add Yuletide Cheer to Your Next Hotel Stay

-Visiting the Bryan College Station area during the holidays doesn’t mean you have to go without all the festive fun you’d have at home.
+Visiting the College Station area during the holidays doesn’t mean you have to go without all the festive fun you’d have at home.
 The area’s biggest and best hotels deck their halls with seasonal delight that’ll put you right in the Christmas spirit.
 Yet there’s more.
-The Stella Hotel and the Texas A&M Hotel and Conference Center host breakfasts with Santa throughout December.
-Breakfast with Jolly Old Saint Nick at the latter includes cookie decorating, face painting, and the chance to snap a photo with the big man himself while he’s visiting from the North Pole.
-Meanwhile, Cavalry Court and The George Hotel have their own holiday appeal, so stay in comfort and revel in all the merriment of the season.
+The Texas A&M Hotel and Conference Center hosts breakfast with Santa throughout December.
+Breakfast with Jolly Old Saint Nick includes cookie decorating, face painting, and the chance to snap a photo with the big man himself while he’s visiting from the North Pole.

 Enjoy Family-Friendly Holiday Fun

 Is it really the Christmas season without cookies, hot cocoa, and a Texas-sized tree?
-Enjoy all this, and more, at the George Bush Presidential Library and Museum’s Holidays in the Rotunda (Dec.
-7).
-Starting at 10 a.m., this free event features all the family-friendly holiday entertainment you need to kick off the most wonderful time of the year.
+Enjoy all this, and more, at the George Bush Presidential Library and Museum’s Holidays in the Rotunda.
+This free event features all the family-friendly holiday entertainment you need to kick off the most wonderful time of the year.
 Get a cookie and a cup of hot cocoa and admire the 19-foot Christmas tree, then let your little ones make ornaments and play in Santa’s workshop.
 Kris Kringle will also be on hand, so make sure your kids have their wish lists handy.

 Embark on Santa’s Safari